Cities Where the Fewest People Own Their Homes

 The surge in home sales was fueled by several factors, including historically low mortgage rates, and, as some experts speculate, the pandemic, which led many Americans to re-evaluate where and how they live.
 Here is a look at the mortgage rate in America every year since 1972.

 Nationwide, the homeownership rate stands at 64.4%, according to the latest American Community Survey data from the U.S. Census Bureau.
-This rate varies substantially across the country, however, and in some U.S. cities, homeownership is far less common than it is nationwide.
+This rate varies substantially across the country, however, and in some major metropolitan areas, homeownership is far less common than it is nationwide.

-Using census data, 24/7 Wall St. identified the 50 cities with the lowest homeownership rates.
-Cities, defined as places with populations of at least 25,000, are ranked by the share of housing units occupied by their owners.
+Using census data, 24/7 Wall St. identified the 50 metro areas with the lowest homeownership rates.
+Metro areas are ranked by the share of housing units occupied by their owners.

-Among the cities on this list, homeownership rates range from 12.5% to 34.0%.
-The largest share of these cities are in the Northeast, including 12 in New Jersey alone.
+Among the cities on this list, homeownership rates range from 59.5% to 48.7%.
+The largest share of these cities are in the West, including 14 in California alone.

-Homeownership can be expensive, and in most of the cities on this list, the typical home is worth more than the national median home value of $229,800, making homeownership less affordable for larger shares of the population.
+Homeownership can be expensive, and in most of the metro areas on this list, the typical household earns less than the national median household income of $64,995.
+The low incomes in these metro areas may make homeownership less affordable for larger shares of the population.
 Here is a look at the 20 cities where the middle class can no longer afford housing.

-Many of the cities on this list are home to major colleges or universities.
+Many of the metro areas on this list are home to large colleges or universities.
 Because a significant share of the population in college towns reside there temporarily, the transient population are more likely to rent a home than buy one.
-These places include New Haven, Connecticut, home to Yale University, Troy, New York, home to RPI, and Blacksburg, Virginia, home to Virginia Tech.
+These places include Ithaca, New York, home to Cornell University and Ithaca College; Lawrence, Kansas, home to the University of Kansas; and Bloomington, Indiana, home to Indiana University.

 Click here to see the cities where the fewest people own their homes